kirilcvetkov92/Semantic-Segmentation-BiSeNet/README.md

 ## Support
 **Prediction supports the following file formats : (Video : Mp4, Picture : .png)**

+## Requirements for loading pretrained model
+3 <= Python < 3.6 (Please note that python serialization algorithm is changed from v3.6+, and you can't load the pretrained model)

 ### Model prediction arguments

 ```